mithunpattabhi/Bangalore_Land_Prediction_Project/README.md

   - Amenities Score
   - Connectivity Score
   - Guideline Value (INR)
-Where year, Locality and Land Type infomration is collected from user Other features are set by default
+- Year, Locality and Land Type infomration is collected from user.
+- Other features are set by default
 - Displays a trend plot showing **price appreciation by year**.
 - Dynamic dropdowns and form validation.
 - Integrated prediction logic using a trained **Linear Regression** model.